 So next time you’re getting a grilling from your copywriter, remember that the detail will set a strong path that leads to mind-blowing copywriting.

-If you are a copywriter reading this, how does yours compare?
+If you are a copywriter reading this, how does your brief compare?
 Can you see any gaps?
 Or maybe you’ve picked up some great questions to add to your own brief?
 Let me know.